SalomePlatform/adao/doc/en/ref_algorithm_Blue.rst

 (very) large problems, but whose disadvantage is to provide a globally sub-optimal and noisy analysis result, even inconsistent.
-The way to avoid these disadvantages is to adapt very precisely the elements of the method to each physical model.
+The way to avoid these disadvantages is to adapt very precisely the elements of the method to each physical model, making the method not robust.
 For these reasons, this method is not proposed nor recommended.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst